0x416c6578/0x416c6578.github.io/notes/reading.md

 # Reading
 A log of books I'm reading / have read.
-Currently only 2025 but history will be added in the future based on what I can remember (:

 ## Currently Reading
+- To Mock a Mockingbird - Raymond Smullyan (Oct 25)

+## Read (2025)
 - Children of Ruin - Adrian Tchaikovsky (Oct 25)
-- To Mock a Mockingbird - Raymond Smullyan (~Winter 25 Casual)

-## Read (2025)
+  - Kinda similar to it's predecessor
 - Yellowface - R.F.
 Kuang (~Sept/Oct 25)
 - Children of Time - Adrian Tchaikovsky (~Aug 25)
   - Took a while to get into it but the world building and scale is great, and a very nice ending